The architectural firm behind Cardiff’s Central Quay development has made a total of 22 new appointments in the last few years after continued growth.

 Rio Architects proposed that members of the management team undertake the 20Twenty course to develop the leadership skills of their senior staff.

-Senior Associate, Lee Protheroe attended the 20Twenty Programme in 2020.
+Associate Director, Lee Protheroe attended the 20Twenty Programme in 2020.

 His role within the company is to lead both projects and the wider operations team, whilst actively maintaining good existing client relationships, and securing new ones to benefit the business.